Fantajim/SpringZoo/README.md

 ### Scenario

-A-CRM (Agency Customer-Relationship-Management) is the smallest possible and lightweight demonstration tool that allows agents to manage their customer data.
-Agents have an own access to their customer data.
+SpringZoo is a small fictional tool that let's zookeepers see and manage animal data.
+This includes the sector where the animals are currently situated.

 ### Use Case
 ![](images/A-CRM-Use-Case.png)